LungileFuze/Google-Keep-with-Firebase/README.md

-Google keep clone using HTML, CSS, Javascript and Firebase
+Google keep clone using HTML, CSS, Javascript and Firebase.
+-Firebase (Auth and Firestore)
+-CRUD for notes.